-Jordan has ratifed the Convention on the Rights of the Child and the Convention on Elimination of all Forms of Discrimination Against Women.
+Jordan has ratified the Convention on the Rights of the Child and the Convention on Elimination of all Forms of Discrimination Against Women.
 While protecting children from harm is a cornerstone of key Government policies, enforcement can be complicated by social and cultural norms, and by economic realities.

 Children with disabilities, unaccompanied or separated children, children without parental care, children from marginalized minority communities and children living and/or working on the streets face particular inequities.
 Refugee children and children from the poorest families also face significant child protection concerns.